Healthcare Fraud Laws, Statutes & Penalties

 - Exclusion from Medicare and Medicaid programs for at least five years

 There are numerous exceptions, called “safe harbors,” from AKS liability, which may otherwise give immunity to providers.
 An experienced Medicare fraud attorney can help whistleblowers navigate the complexities of laws like AKS.

 Title XI of the Social Security Act

 The Social Security Act contains anti-fraud provisions related to Medicare and Medicaid.
 It prohibits false and fraudulent claims for payment as well as representations regarding a person’s eligibility to receive a benefit.
 Similar to other statutes it imposes civil monetary penalties and treble (triple) damages in some situations.
 It also includes a criminal enforcement provision allowing for five years in prison and $25,000 per violation.

-WHAT IS THE DIFFERENCE BETWEEN A MISTAKE AND HEALTHCARE FRAUD?
+WHAT IS THE DIFFERENCE BETWEEN A MISTAKE AND FRAUD?

-These are examples of a provider or organization knowingly performing healthcare fraud:
+These are examples of a provider or organization knowingly performing Medicare fraud:

 - A provider knows the patient did not receive a certain treatment that was billed

 - A provider knows an organization is paying a provider for a referral

 - A provider knows a level of hospice care was inappropriate for a patient